-Because the Cancer Research Institute has a very lean staff, we are generally unable to represent the Institute at independent fundraising events.
-We are happy to provide materials and messaging, which you can find in our Team CRI Fundraising Kit and other complementary event materials, which will help you tell the CRI story and convey the impact and importance of our work.
+Because the Cancer Research Institute has a very lean staff, we are generally unable to represent CRI at independent fundraising events.
+We are happy to provide materials and messaging, which you can find in our Team CRI Fundraising Kit and other complimentary event materials, which will help you tell the CRI story and convey the impact and importance of our work.

 Can I use the CRI logo to create promotional materials?